CDHUppsala/Customised-OCR-Correction/README.md

 # Customised-OCR-Correction
-A word-list based OCR post-correction, originally designed for historical medical text
+A word-list based OCR post-correction, originally designed for historical medical text.

 This is a re-implementation of Thompson et al.'s algorithm for OCR post-correction.
 The implementation is built on the spellchecker "pyspellchecker".
 "Customised" refers to that suggested corrections are only used if their frequency in the OCR:ed corpus exceeds a cut-off.
 As a default, a cut-off of 2 is used, (i.e., at least two occurrences are required).